pascaldercoole1/Krampus-exec/README.md

 -> https://discord.gg/twiz

 # its a fun project and im (neverloseyoursmile_88) trash at HTML and CSS (fat ass Ömer is sleeping rn)

+# !!!!!!!!PLEASE READ!!!!!!

+# You need to set the Token in main.js yourself! (you can find the token in launch.cfg but PLEASE without '|RO-EXEC' TY!

 # Comannd to Run
 -> python main.py

 # Have a Nice day and Fuck Byfron!